GusC-Git/Tanzanian_Water_Crisis_Project/README.md

 ![](images/status_group_per_water_quantity.PNG)
 #### Conclusion pt2:
 I'm lumping this in with the previous question.
 The majority of the pumps that are able to provide enough water are also functional.
 Almost every pump that has now gone dry is classified as non functional.
 This gives insight into why certain pumps, specifically these, could possible not be working--if a pump has gone dry, it can be considered non functional then.
 A priority here would be returning to functional and giving the needed repairs to the pumps that provide enough water.
-### Q6 How does Extraction Type relate to Water Quantity?
+### Relationship Between Water Extraction Type to Water Quanity.

 ![](images/water_quantper_extraction_type.PNG)